aleshaleksey/fansys23/abilities.md

 **Description**: Make one or more addition attacks with an offhand weapon with the "light" property as a "secondary" action when you make one or more attacks as a "basic martial manoeuvre: attack" with a one handed weapon as your "main action".

-**Original state**: A character cannot make an attack with an offhand weapon.
-They can however flail wildly.
+**Original state**: A character cannot make offhand attacks unless they have "Multi-attack I" or better.
+A character with "Multi-attack I" or better can make a single offhand attack (regardless of "Multi-attack" level) with a light weapon, but takes a -4 penalty to the attack roll.

 **Special**: You can make no more offhand attacks than you made main attacks on a turn.